GianmarcoDonnesi/InteractiveComputerGraphics-Portfolio/README.md

 # Interactive Computer Graphics Portfolio

 This repository serves as a comprehensive collection of projects developed throughout the Interactive Computer Graphics course a.y.
 23/24.
 Each project is a testament to the learning journey undertaken in this course, demonstrating the application of theoretical concepts in practical scenarios.
-This series of homework projects were inspired by the [CS 4660 course](https://graphics.cs.utah.edu/courses/cs4600/fall2023/) of the University of Utah.
+This series of homework projects was inspired by the [CS 4660 course](https://graphics.cs.utah.edu/courses/cs4600/fall2023/) at the University of Utah.

 ## Course Overview